popsolutions/openventilator/README.md

 Since than we tryied to stablish some development and community standards and changed several times the project

+# :heavy_exclamation_mark::heavy_exclamation_mark:DISCLAIMER
+**PROJECT STATUS:** validation with health regulatory institutions and compliance with clinical requirements.

+:warning: WE DO NOT YET GUARANTEE THE OPERATION OF THIS MACHINE

 ## Main Goal